ooni/ooni.org/content/event/adina15.md

 # RULES

-The following rules must be followed when working on your project:
+The following three rules must be followed when working on your project:

+1

-1. projects must use OONI data as the main theme of the visualisation
+projects must use OONI data as the main theme of the visualisation;

+2

-2. all data and source code used in the project should either already be public or should be published before judging takes place using an open license
+all data and source code used in the project should either already be public or should be published before judging takes place using an open license;

+3

-3. collaboration is encouraged and you are expected to work as part of a team
+collaboration is encouraged and you are expected to work as part of a team.

 The hackfest is an environment in which to hack, meet new people, get creative, and have a good time.
 In order to make sure this event is enjoyable for